 - EU - Following the implementation of 6AMLD at the end of 2020, regulated businesses were required to show conformity by 3 June 2021.
 In addition, a new supervisory authority and new AML/CFT regulations were announced for 2024.

-- MAS – The Malaysian Monetary Authority (MAS) announced the launch of a digital platform and enabled a regulatory framework for financial institutions to share important information on clients and transactions to combat money laundering, terrorist funding, and proliferation financing.
+- MAS – Monetary Authority of Singapore announced the launch of a digital platform and enabled a regulatory framework for financial institutions to share important information on clients and transactions to combat money laundering, terrorist funding, and proliferation financing.

 - UK – As a result of a modification to the Money Laundering, Terrorist Financing, and Transfer of Funds Regulations 2017, Ghana is no longer classified as a high-risk nation for enhanced customer due diligence.
 It also added Haiti, Malta, the Philippines, and South Sudan to high-risk countries.